 In 2018, BYD unveiled its DiLink system, offering an intelligent eco-system inside and out of each BYD EV.
 By utilizing DiLink, BYD became the first Chinese automaker to offer OTA upgrades.

-Last February, BYD announced a partnership with Aurora Mobile Limited to collaborate toward digital upgrades of BYDs EVs.
+In February of 2021, BYD announced a partnership with Aurora Mobile Limited to collaborate toward digital upgrades of BYDs EVs.
+As of June 2021, BYD enabled about fifteen OTA updates across multiple models to improve things like intelligent connectivity, driving assistance system and power.

-Faraday Future is currently conducting road tests during pre-production of its first consumer EV, the FF91.
-While it continues its research, the automakers have already acknowledged that it is updating the FF91’s software over the air.
+Faraday Future is currently building production intent versions of its first consumer EV, the FF 91. at its manufacturing facility in Hanford, California.
+While it continues to work toward actual deliveries, the automaker has already acknowledged that it has already been updating the FF 91’s software over the air.

-Furthermore, such updates are actually initiated from the 91’s infotainment system, including features like AI voice assistant and location sharing.
-In fact, the future EV’s OTA updates will include the functional domains in 91, including powertrain, thermal, battery, seats, lighting, and more.
+Furthermore, such updates are actually initiated from the FF 91’s infotainment system, including features like AI voice assistant and location sharing.
+In fact, the future EV’s OTA updates will include the functional domains in the FF 91, including powertrain, thermal, battery, seats, lighting, and more.

-With a long term agreement with Magna now in place Fisker is moving toward delivering its first EV, the Ocean, in late 2022.
+With a long term agreement with Magna in place, Fisker is close than ever toward delivering its first EV, the Ocean this fall.
 We do not have the exact capacity of what OTA capabilities will be present in the flagship EV from Fisker Inc. but Henrik Fisker shared the following in a previous press release surrounding its Fisker Intelligent Pilot system:

 With state-of-the-art hardware and software packages, Fisker will deliver a new type of mobility experience that will stay relevant to the customer through the lifecycle of the vehicle.
 We will announce further product details closer to our launch in Q4 next year.
 Customers can expect FI-Pilot to deliver innovative and industry-unique features that are being created to enhance the mobility experience expected from a modern, premium electric vehicle.